Pranshu321/Astrum/README.md

 ## Contributions

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+This project is open to contributions from developers, designers, and disaster management experts.
+We welcome all pull requests, bug reports, and feature requests.
+Join us in our mission to make post-disaster management more efficient and effective.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!